 - Organise regular follow-up appointments to monitor your progress.

 The Dietitians Association of Australia can provide names and contact details of local renal dietitians.
-Call 1800 812 942 or visit www.daa.asn.au, then ask your doctor to arrange a referral.
+Call 1800 812 942 or visit www.daa.asn.au and then ask your doctor to arrange a referral to your preferred dietitian.

 Maintaining a healthy weight